SpikeInterface/spikeextractors/README.md

 # SpikeInterface

-SpikeInterface is a module that enables easy creation and deployment of tools for extracting extracellular data from any file format.
+SpikeInterface is a module that enables easy creation and deployment of tools for extracting raw or spike sorted extracellular data from any file format.
 Its design goals are as follows:

-1. To facilitate standardized analysis and visualization for both raw and processed extracellular data.
+1. To facilitate standardized analysis and visualization for both raw and sorted extracellular data.
 2. To promote straightfoward reuse of extracellular datasets.
 3. To increase reproducibility of electrophysiological studies using spike sorting software.